 The Catholic Church was founded by Jesus Christ over 2,000 years ago.
 The best source for information on what Catholics believe would be the Catechism of the Catholic Church available from many sources including Amazon.
+Or listen to the Fr.
+Mike’s free podcast, Catechism in a Year.

 - The Seven Sacraments of the Catholic Church